MÁV Class 601: Boiler

 The locomotive's boiler, based on the experience with the types already mentioned, was built with a Brotan-Deffner type water tube boiler and, in keeping with the times, a Schmidt type superheater.
 The relatively small diameter of the wheels and the high position of the longitudinal boiler made it possible to have a wide standing boiler and thus a wide grate.
 Due to the height restrictions of the locomotive, the so-called front head consisted of two parallel cylinders, into which the 70 Brotan 85/95 mm pipes, which formed the side of the firebox, ran.
 At the time of its construction, the steam boilers of MÁV's 601 series locomotives were the largest Brotan boilers in Europe in terms of size and power.
 The grate consisted of three parts, the first part was hinged.
 The longitudinal boiler consisted of three belts, the steam dome being located on the first belt and the Pecz-Rejtő feedwater purifiers on the second: two six-cell cylindrical units arranged in parallel under a common casing.
 The steam dome houses the water separator and the double flat-piston steam regulator with a vertical pusher.
 The control rod of the structure was routed inside the boiler.
 The third boiler belt was tapered to connect to the preheaters and the stationary boiler.
-The boiler was fitted with 188 continuous flues of 46,5/52 mm diameter and a total of 36 continuous flues of 119/127 mm diameter in four rows.
+The boiler was fitted with 188 continuous flues of 46.5/52 mm diameter and a total of 36 continuous flues of 119/127 mm diameter in four rows.
 The smoke tubes were fitted with superheater elements consisting of 27/34 mm diameter tubes.
 The American system spark arrestor and the superheater cabinet were installed in the 2892 mm long fume cupboard.
 The superheating was controlled by means of a superheater protection cabinet and dampers mounted on it, which were moved by a small steam cylinder (the so-called servomotor or automatic).

 On the first locomotive, the boiler shell was tightly fitted over the Brotan tubes and the front end, so that after the tapered longitudinal boiler tube there was a break in the outer line of the boiler.
 In later examples, the standing boiler shell was already fitted to the upper arc of the longitudinal boiler and later the first locomotive was also so designed.
-The boiler was also fitted with 3 4″ MÁV-style[4] direct spring-loaded safety valves and a so-called smoke evacuator.
-The boiler was fed with water by 2 Friedmann class SZ non-intake, 11 mm orifice, so-called "restarting" fresh steam guns.
+The boiler was also fitted with three 4″ MÁV-style[4] direct spring-loaded safety valves and a so-called smoke evacuator.
+The boiler was fed with water bytwo Friedmann class SZ non-intake, 11 mm orifice, so-called "restarting" fresh steam guns.